astra1dev/tack-oh/README.md

 > This is a self-hosted bot – meaning you will need to host and maintain your own instance.

 # 🛠️ Installation
+- Set up your bot on the [Discord developer portal](https://discord.com/developers/applications) if you haven't already.
 - Download the necessary files with `git clone https://github.com/astra1dev/tack-oh.git`
 - Install the required packages with `python -m pip install -r requirements.txt`
 - Edit the file `/settings/.env` to include your bot's token